 Stoicism is a central research topic for Dr John Sellars (Philosophy) and Dr Liz Gloyn (Classics).
 Sellars has written multiple books on Stoicism, one of which has been described by reviewers as "excellent", "outstanding", and "the best introduction to the subject".
 Gloyn works primary on Seneca; her monograph The Ethics of the Family in Seneca was published by Cambridge University Press in 2017, and was described as "a significant achievement".

 Together they organized a workshop devoted to Musonius Rufus in April 2019 and are currently co-editing a volume on Musonius.
-They plan a series of Royal Holloway Stoic Workshops in future years, beginning with one on ethics in the early Stoa (postponed from 2020).
+This was the first in a series of Royal Holloway Stoicism Workshops, with the second - on ethics in the early Stoa - taking place (online) in April 2021.

 Sellars has recently completed a monograph on Marcus Aurelius (Routledge, 2020) and is currently editing The Cambridge Companion to Marcus Aurelius' Meditations.
 Gloyn has recently published on fathers, emperors and leadership in Stoicism, and is currently working on a major project exploring the ethics of the family in Seneca's tragic drama.